Simon125q/RPG-AI_game/README.md

 # RPG AI Game

 ## Overview
-This project is a Role-Playing Game (RPG) developed in Python using the Pygame module and the OpenAI API.
+This project is a RPG game developed in Python using the Pygame module and the OpenAI API.
 It features dynamic dialogues and narrations generated in real-time by OpenAI's GPT models, ensuring a unique gameplay experience during each session.

 ## Key Features
 - **Dynamic Content Generation:** Leveraging the OpenAI API, the game generates unique dialogs and story narrations, making each playthrough distinct and unpredictable.